 Elise undertook her PGCE at Bath Spa University graduating in 2003.
 In 2013 she achieved her National Professional Qualification for Senior Leadership and is a Specialist Leader of Education for Key Stage One.
 Elise has recently completed a masters-level National Award for Special Educational Needs.

 In 2003, Elise began her career at Shirley Infant School, Southampton as a Year 1 and 2 class teacher, rapidly progressing to become Leader for Year 1 and 2 as part of the Senior Management Team.
 During her five years with the school, she also undertook the roles of Physical Education Coordinator, Primary Link Teacher, Special Educational Needs Coordinator and Information Communication Technology Coordinator.

 After a brief spell working on the Isle of Man as an Early Years Foundation Stage Leader, while teaching Year 1 and Reception pupils, Elise joined Gorsey Bank Primary School in January 2010 as a Year 2 teacher.
 Here she became Assistant Head Teacher and Specialist Leader of Education for Key Stage 1 and Behaviour and was the Senior Leadership Team member responsible for Behaviour and Safety.
 Elise also held the roles of Maths Leader, More Able, Gifted & Talented Leader, Phonics Leader, Key Stage One Leader and Special Education Needs and Disability Coordinator.

-Elise was appointed Headteacher of School Designate at Gorsey Bank in 2016.
-She has one young daughter and thoroughly enjoys sharing her love of teaching as a parent.
+She has two young daughters and thoroughly enjoys sharing her love of teaching as a parent.